shivam1081/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `browserslist`?
 A: `Browserslist` is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
 It's used by frameworks/libraries such as React, Angular and Vue, but it's not limited to them.

+## Q: What is `Transitive Dependencies`?
+A: `Transitive Dependencies` is a concept when one module dependents upon the other modules.